 ⦁ Easily accessible for cleaning

-But there is more than just overflow – if these mostly organic scraps are left on the screen, they will eventually rot, and then decomposed by microorganism to minuscule bits will inevitably end up in the tank at the first opportunity (rain)!
+But there is more than just overflow – if these mostly organic scraps are left on the screen, they will eventually rot, and then decomposed by microorganisms to minuscule bits that will inevitably end up in the tank at the first opportunity (rain)!

 That’s why it’s important to have easy access to a pre-tank filter for both – monitoring and manual cleaning!

 Inexpensive plastic basket-type filters are popular for traditional garden-use rainwater harvesting systems.
 Due to its shape, a large dirt-collecting basket is able to filter rainwater while building-up sediments.
 At some moment, however – (quite often as a matter of fact), the basket-type filter must be cleaned.

 These are usually low-cost filters, entirely made from the plastic (including the crucial mesh).